Gathu17/aws-bootcamp-cruddur-2023/journal/week2.md

  - Github Codespaces.
 I had to switch from Gitpod after running out of credits.

 ## Observability and monitoring
+Software observability is the practice of monitoring, measuring, and understanding the behavior and performance of software systems.

+###### Pillars of Observability
+ - Metrics
+ - Traces
+ - Logs
+Why Observability?
  - Decreased alert fatigue for Security Operation teams
  - Visibility of end2end of Logs, metrics and tracing
  - Troubleshoot and resolve things quickly